z50205/py_SharingSketch_FastAPI/README.md

 ---

-- **File Tools:** Download image or export to SketchGallery for storage, as well as import image from your device to continue drawing.
+- **File Tools:** Save room layers, download canvas image, and export to gallery for publishing and display.